 Digested carbohydrates convert to glucose (sugar), which is transported in your bloodstream.
 This glucose triggers the release of a hormone called insulin.
 Glucose can’t be stored in the body so the body uses it for energy first, rather than using fat, which incidentally can be stored in unlimited quantities in the body (mostly on my hips and backside it would seem!).

 Atkins argued that rises in insulin levels after a carb-heavy meal causes the blood sugar to fluctuate wildly, giving us short bursts of energy followed by periods of tiredness and hunger, whereas a low carb diet keeps the blood sugar levels more constant and so your energy levels also remain steady.
-Eating a diet high in protein, fat and fiber means the body has less glucose to burn first, and so it starts to burn fat instead.

 Once your body is using fat as its primary source of energy it will mean that you will start to lose weight.